E. Confidential and/or nonconfidential information

 In addition, a confidential relationship between reporter and source can be implied.
 For example, in a case involving anonymous sources, one district court observed that an "implied confidential relationship" can arise when information is transmitted by anonymous sources.
 Thus, "there need not be an explicit promise of confidentiality for the news gatherer to invoke his or her privilege."
 In re Grand Jury Subpoena of Williams, 766 F. Supp. at 372.

 Lower courts have followed this lead in applying the qualified privilege to nonconfidential information.
 See, e.g., Federico v.
-Lincoln Military Housing, LLC, 42 Media L. Rep. 2472, *3-4 (E.D.
+Lincoln Military Hous., LLC, 42 Media L. Rep. 2472, at *3-4 (E.D.
 Va.
 Aug.
-13, 2014) (“it is generally the opinion of these courts that the potential burden of the free flow of information caused by the disclosure of nonconfidential materials is equivalent to the burden of revealing confidential information”) (quoting Stickels v.
-General Rental Co., Inc., 750 F.Supp.
+13, 2014) (“[I]t is generally the opinion of these courts that the potential burden of the free flow of information caused by the disclosure of nonconfidential materials is equivalent to the burden of revealing confidential information.”) (quoting Stickels v.
+Gen. Rental Co., Inc., 750 F.Supp.
 729, 732 (E.D.
 Va.
 1990)) (reviewing Fourth Circuit case law in this area); Food Lion Inc. v.
 Capital Cities/ABC Inc., 951 F. Supp.
 1211, 25 Media L. Rep. 1182 (M.D.N.C.
 1996) (applying a modified balancing test in permitting limited discovery of nonconfidential hidden camera investigations); Penland, 922 F. Supp. at 1084 (applying LaRouche test in granting motion to quash plaintiffs’ subpoena for nonconfidential information on interviews with defendant).

 The Fifth Circuit extends a qualified privilege in civil cases to prevent the disclosure of the identity of confidential sources.
 Miller v.
 Transamerican Press, Inc., 621 F.2d 721, 725, as modified, 628 F.2d 932 (5th Cir.
 1980); In re Selcraig, 705 F.2d 789, 797 (5th Cir.
 1983).
 The Fifth Circuit has not, however, specifically considered whether the protection extends to information obtained from a source under a promise of confidentiality.
 See Miller, 621 F.2d 721.